 Most insurance companies have a build chart to determine the maximum weight for each rating category.
 Some companies use a unisex weight chart.
-This is more favorable to overweight women since men have a higher range of acceptable height to weight ratios.
+This is more favorable to overweight women since men have a higher range of acceptable height-to-weight ratios.

 BURIAL INSURANCE FOR OVERWEIGHT

 The only way being overweight could become an issue with most life insurance companies are if you have mobility issues.
-If you are too heavy that you need help in doing activities of daily living, your application for traditional life insurance will be declined, but you still have other options.
+If you are too heavy that you need help in activities of daily living, your application for traditional life insurance will be declined, but you still have other options.

 - Eating – the process of feeding yourself using a container like a cup, plate, utensils, feeding tube, or intravenously.